The Playbirds

-The Playbirds is a 1978 British sexploitation film, made by Irish-born director Willy Roe and starring 1970s pin-up Mary Millington alongside Glynn Edwards, Suzy Mandel and Windsor Davies.
-It was the official follow-up to Come Play with Me, one of the most successful of the British sex comedies of the 1970s, which also starred Millington.
+The Playbirds (also known as David Sullivan's The Playbirds, The Playbird Murders, and Secrets of a Playgirl) is a 1978 British sexploitation film directed by Willy Roe and starring Mary Millington, Glynn Edwards, Suzy Mandel and Windsor Davies.
+It was the official follow-up to Come Play with Me (1977), one of the most successful of the British sex comedies of the 1970s, which also starred Millington.

 Plot

 In London, an unidentified serial killer targets female models, strangling each woman and marking the forehead with the number of the victim.
-Scotland Yard detectives Jack Holbourne and Harry Morgan are assigned to investigate and discover that all of the women had recently appeared in the pornographic magazine Playbirds.
+Scotland Yard detectives Jack Holbourne and Harry Morgan are assigned to investigate and discover that all of the women had recently appeared in the pornographic magazine Playbirds [a real magazine, published by producer Sullivan].
 Four suspects are identified: the magazine's publisher, Harry Dougan; photographer Terry Day; a street preacher called Hern; and anti-pornography campaigner George Ransome MP.
 Dougan and Day are quickly discounted.
-Lena Cunningham, Playbirds' next star model, is given round-the-clock police protection, but the killer takes advantage of a brief security lapse to enter her flat and murder her in the living room, thus claiming his fourth victim.
+Lena Cunningham, Playbirds' next star model, is given round-the-clock police protection, but the killer takes advantage of a brief security lapse to enter her flat and murder her in the living room, thus claiming his fifth victim.

 To draw out the killer, Holbourne and Morgan decide to send in an undercover policewoman posing as an up-and-coming Playbirds model.
-Following "auditions" at the Yard, in which female officers are made to perform striptease, Holbourne and Morgan recruit Sergeant Lucy Sheridan, who takes a job at a massage parlour to set up her introduction to Dougan.
-Ransome, who secretly enjoys pornography that he obtains from Day, tries to slip into a house party being hosted by Dougan and some of the models.
-He is assumed to be the killer and attempts to flee, but in the ensuing police chase nearly drowns in a pond and is taken to hospital.
-Hern is arrested for the murders after he is found to have spied on the models during a photo shoot.
+Following "auditions" at the Yard, in which female officers volunteering for the role are asked to perform striptease, Holbourne and Morgan recruit Sergeant Lucy Sheridan, who takes a job at a massage parlour to set up her introduction to Dougan.
+Ransome, who secretly enjoys pornography that he obtains from Day, is spotted looking through the window at a house party being hosted by Dougan and some of the models.
+Suspecting him to be the killer, police move to arrest him, but he flees and in the ensuing police chase nearly drowns in a pond and is taken to hospital.
+After Hern is found to have spied on the models during a photo shoot, Holbourne and Morgan decide that he is now their chief suspect for the murders, and he is arrested and taken in for further questioning.

-In the final scene, a man who appears to be Hern breaks into Sheridan's flat and strangles her in her bathtub.
-While committing the murder, "Hern" reveals that he is actually the preacher's twin brother.
+After Sheridan learns of this by phone, a man who appears to be Hern breaks into her flat and strangles her in her bathtub, while telling her that he is Hern's twin brother.